Drift Fishing For Salmon: Everything You Need To Know

 The other great thing about this rod is that it will only cost you about or less than $120.00.

-A rod of 8.5-foot or longer improves casting distance, allows you to keep the line off the water which will provide better line control and help you see how your drift is going, and the longer rod acts like a big shock absorber which allows you to fish with lighter leaders which are often required when fishing for salmon in clear rivers.
+A rod of 8.5-foot or longer improves casting distance, allows you to keep the line off the water which will provide better line control and help you see how your drift is going, and the longer rod acts like a big shock absorber which allows you to fish with lighter leaders, which are often required when fishing for salmon in clear rivers.

-When drift fishing for salmon you are often watching the line where it enters the water to see the slight twitches as the bait and weight bounce over the rocks.
+When drift fishing you are often watching the line where it enters the water to see the slight twitches as the bait and weight bounce over the rocks.
 All this is done much easier with a longer rod that can hold the line higher off the water.

 The line tightening indicates you are hung up or have a bite, but you can also feel this with a sensitive rod tip.

-Reels For Drift Fishing For Salmon
+Reels To Drift Fish For Salmon

 A good reel is more critical than when fishing smaller species.
 You will need to have a reel that casts easily, has a strong smooth drag, can hold enough line for the long salmon runs, and will allow you to let line out as the bait drifts down the river.